godotengine/godot-docs/tutorials/rendering/texture_streaming.rst

 Because feedback is gathered per material, all streamed textures used by one material share the same decision.
-This works well for the usual case where a material's albedo, normal and roughness maps have the same UV scale.
+This works well for the usual case where a material's albedo, normal, and roughness maps have the same UV scale.

 LOD levels
 ----------